- Photo by Santos | Courtesy of WIkipedia

 Coolsaet and Roth were arraigned last month on multiple felony counts of killing or torturing animals and conspiracy to kill or torture animals.
 Each face a maximum four years in prison if convicted, the prosecutor's office said.

-reported last month that the charges stem from an April incident before the Grosse Ile High School varsity lacrosse team met for a game.
+Metro Times reported last month that the charges stem from an April incident before the Grosse Ile High School varsity lacrosse team met for a game.
 According to a statement from the prosecutor’s office, Coolsaet and Roth arrived at an unspecified location with a box in tow that contained a live guinea pig.
-(In May, the Grosse Ile police chief said the alleged incident took place off school property
+(In May, the Grosse Ile police chief said the alleged incident took place off school property.)

 “The alleged facts in this case illustrate much more than a youthful prank or a pre-game antic,” said Wayne County Prosecutor Kym Worthy, in a statement.
 “We must take these cases seriously.”